jacobbudin/portable-wisdom/README.md

 			--instapaper-password PASS

 On success, the script will print the output filename.
 To view all of the options, run `$ portable-wisdom -h`.

+## Compatibility

+Portable Wisdom uses [`EbookLib`](https://pypi.org/project/EbookLib/) to create EPUB files.
+These files are compatible with most ereaders—including Nook, Kobo, and Sony—as well as most ebook software.
+Kindle owners can use [Pandoc](https://pandoc.org/) or a similar tool to convert from EPUB to MOBI.

+### Styles

+Portable Wisdom supports styles (`--style`) to create EPUB files optimized for your ereader's rendering engine.
+These styles are regular CSS files.
+They specify header sizes, image layout, quote formatting, etc. Use the default style or create your own.

 ## License